Teen Alcohol and Drug UseSkip to the navigation

 Ideally, when your child is in grade school, your doctor will begin asking about your child's attitudes toward alcohol, cigarettes, and drugs.
 As your child grows, the doctor will continue to discuss this issue during medical visits.
 Getting help at an early age is very important.
 That's because early substance use increases the chance that your child will become dependent on alcohol or have other risky behaviors.

-A health professional who suspects that you or another family member has a substance abuse problem will discuss treatment.
-Getting treatment early for yourself (or another family member) decreases your child's risk of having a substance abuse problem.
-Also, your child will be more likely to get treatment early if he or she does develop a substance abuse problem.
+A health professional who suspects that you or another family member has a substance use problem will discuss treatment.
+Getting treatment early for yourself (or another family member) decreases your child's risk of having a substance use problem.
+Also, your child will be more likely to get treatment early if he or she does develop a substance use problem.

 Finding the Right Treatment for Your Teen